Rolando Chilavert

-Rolando Marciano Chilavert González (born 22 May 1961 in Luque) is a retired football midfielder from Paraguay.
+Rolando Marciano Chilavert González (born 22 May 1961) is a Paraguayan football manager and former player who played as a midfielder.

+Career

+Chilavert was born in Luque.
 Throughout his career he played for several Paraguayan clubs such as Guaraní (where he was part of the 1984 team that won the Paraguayan Championship), Olimpia and Cerro Porteño, and for Argentine club Chaco For Ever.
-Rolando Chilavert was part of the Paraguay national football team that competed in the 1986 FIFA World Cup.
+He was part of the Paraguay national team that competed in the 1986 FIFA World Cup.
 He played as an attacking midfielder and was known for his creativity and precision in the passes.

 After retiring as a player, Chilavert started a coaching career that included teams such as Guaraní and Sol de América (from Paraguay), The Strongest (from Bolivia), and also the youth divisions of the Paraguay national team (Under-17 and Under-20).

 Personal life

-Rolando is the older brother of famous former goalkeeper José Luis Chilavert.
+Rolando is the older brother of former goalkeeper José Luis Chilavert.